Loss can be bewildering. We’ve done our best to clarify the details and give you everything you need to get started.

 From each step, you can also access Guides that give you further, in-depth information about the subject.

 You can check off steps that are completed or delete them from the timeline, set yourself reminders to complete particular steps on dates of your choosing, and assign them to other family members using the app’s collaboration feature.

-Your Plan can be further tailored to your needs by answering more questions about your family’s unique situation, so you see only the steps that are relevant to you and none of the ones that are not.
+Your Checklist can be further tailored to your needs by answering more questions about your family’s unique situation, so you see only the steps that are relevant to you and none of the ones that are not.

-If you are specifically interested in steps about a particular topic in loss, such as funeral planning or dealing with your loved one’s house, you can filter your Plan to show only those steps.
+If you are specifically interested in steps about a particular topic in loss, such as funeral planning or dealing with your loved one’s house, you can filter your Checklist to show only those steps.

 The Empathy app covers all of the many aspects of loss: each task, decision, and challenge you may face, and all of the information and advice you need to gain peace of mind that you are progressing correctly.
 Whatever you are dealing with, whether it is planning a memorial service, understanding how to organize your loved one’s finances, or dealing with difficult emotions, our expert guidance can help you.